pmmirilli/custom-checkbox-angular/README.md

 }
 ```

-9. Done.
+10. Done.
 Now 'isChecked' reports as the true/false (checked/unchecked) state of that particular custom checkbox.

 Lengthy and hardly very practical, I know, but I am still figuring out my way through this.
-Next step is finding a way to externally set the default true/false state.
-Actually, I already know how to do this, but can't get the SCSS part to act accordingly.
+Next step is finding a way to make it better.
 <br>
 <br>
 <br>